mostrovski/Udacity-MovieTrailerWebsite/README.md

 - make sure your browser is up to date;
 - make sure **Python** is installed on your computer.
 Otherwise, download and install *Python 2.7.14* from the download page (see Dependencies above);
-- run `entertainment_center.py` from the command line.
+- run `python entertainment_center.py` from the command line.
 It should generate and open the webpage with the movies in your default browser;
 - click on the movie to watch its trailer.